 There have been multiple events running throughout the year as part of transition and liaison.
 These have been regular outreach sessions predominantly through PE, to Gifted and Talented classes in PE, Creative Arts, Maths and English as well as whole day events for individual primary schools.

 Gifted and Talented PE and Science day at Wat Tyler Park, Laindon Consortium Schools Most Able Science Day, Rugby Coaching with an England Women’s player, individual school G&T sessions in subjects of their choice as well as whole day activities tailored to meet the needs of individual schools and weekly cross curricular outreach sessions.

 There has been a fantastic response from the staff at JHS and over 25 staff have supported the activities and fully engaged.
 There has been regular engagement from the 9 local primaries (Phoenix, Janet Duke, Laindon Park, Millhouse, Merrylands, Noak Bridge, Lincewood, Great Berry and Lee Chapel) as well on going involvement from all 28 primaries across Basildon through the School Games Partnership.

-Below are some comments from a few schools and attached is the timetable of activities for this term:
+Below are some comments from a few schools.

 English: We loved it, an amazing opportunity for our students to be challenged to meet level 6+ Lee Chapel,2016